augustoamerico/sync_calendars_to_notion/README.md

 - owner: a string identifying the owner calendar of the event

-In each calendar definition, these values must be mapped.
+In each calendar definition, we need to map these internal attributes with the attributes of the event calendar attribute's service.

 ### Google Calendar

 #### Pre Requisites

-Create a app service credentials, and give access to this entity on your calendars
+You need to create a google project, activate the Google Calendar API in that project and create a service account.
+You can find instructions for these in [here](https://support.google.com/a/answer/7378726?hl=en).
+By the end of this, you should have a json file with the credentials of the service account.

 #### Configurations